Answers to frequently asked questions about volunteering for the 2026 U.S. Women's Open.

 Unfortunately, there are none at this time.

-The 2026 U.S. Women’s Open Championship will require the assistance of more than 2,000 volunteers serving on 17 different committees.
-These committees cover a broad spectrum of responsibilities, including but not limited to: Marshaling, On-Course Operations, Scoring Functions, Fan Services and Merchandising.
+The 2026 U.S. Women’s Open Championship will require the assistance of more than 1,600 volunteers serving on 13 different committees.
+These committees cover a broad spectrum of responsibilities, including but not limited to: Marshaling, On-Course Operations, Scoring Functions, Fan Services, and Merchandising.
+A full list with brief descriptions can be found here.

-Volunteers will be emailed availability information toward the beginning of 2026.
-We will use the information collected to create the volunteer schedules for each committee.
-You will be notified of the dates you are scheduled to volunteer in the spring of 2026.
+Volunteers will complete their availability for the week of the Championship at the point of registration.
+We will ask volunteers to confirm this availability in early 2026 and begin creating volunteer schedules using the availability provided.
+You will be notified of your schedule in the Spring of 2026.
 As always, we will make every effort to accommodate your availability preferences; however, we cannot guarantee that each request will be granted.
-If you are traveling from out of state and made travel arrangements, please indicate that on the form.

 Training sessions will take place in May of 2026.
 Most training will be virtual, however some onsite training will be required based on your committee assignment.
 A presentation on both general volunteer and committee specific responsibilities will be shared with you in the Spring of 2026.